 Some academic titles have been a point of confusion for many since they’re used interchangeably even though they don’t have the exact same definition.
 This is to be expected, however, given the many types of college degrees and college majors.
-Understanding them better requires highlighting the differences between both terms.
+Understanding them better requires highlighting the differences between both terms, as well as including degree and major example to further illustrate them as separate but still interconnected despite their distinctions.
 After all, being familiar with degrees and majors proves to be helpful in planning for one’s education and career.

 In this article, we will not only give you a general idea of what degrees and majors are.
 We will also discuss other important considerations for degree planning as you enter college.
 These include the formal structure of a bachelor’s degree and the importance of declaring a major.
 To help you get a clearer picture, we will provide a list of popular degree offerings and a hypothetical degree plan.
 With these, you will have a better idea of how to plan your college education pathway and get a headstart on your career exploration.